-Travis Fimmel To Star As Wyatt Earp In History Channel’s New Anthology Series About Sinner And Anti-Heroes
+Travis Fimmel To Star As Wyatt Earp In History Channel’s New Anthology Series About Sinners And Anti-Heroes

 “I’ve always been fascinated with what motivates people’s transgressions and the scandalous journey into infamy,” said Fimmel, according to Entertainment Weekly.
 “I wanted to re-examine stories people think they know without the rose-colored glasses of Hollywood and let the audience decide for themselves if people like Wyatt Earp were sinners or victims of life circumstances.”

-Travis Fimmel recently brought the famous Viking, Ragnar Lothbrok to life in History Channel’s Vikings, a role that was initially only supposed to last for one season.
+Travis Fimmel recently brought the famous Viking Ragnar Lothbrok to life in History Channel’s Vikings, a role that was initially only supposed to last for one season.
 However, according to the show’s creator, Michael Hirst, when interviewed by Screener, the role expanded once Hirst realized just what he had been given, including the talent of actors such as Travis Fimmel.

 “The whole thing changed from when I first pitched the show.
 When Travis joined the show all he got were the first three episodes and my initial bible, and in my initial bible Ragnar died at the end of Season 1!
 [Laughs] Obviously when I realized what I had and the stories I needed to tell and the actors I had, that opened up completely.
 I knew sooner or later I had to confront the death of Ragnar — and what made it worse is I then spent another four years with the character, and with Travis.”